• Skip to main content

 Scottsdale, especially Old Town, is the entertainment hub with vibrant nightlife, rooftop lounges, nightclubs, and frequent events.
 Phoenix offers a broader arts/culture scene, but most locals see Old Town Scottsdale as the Valley’s top destination for going out.
 Other areas like Kierland and Scottsdale Quarter and Market Street in DC Ranch are other hubs with dining and entertainment options.

 Major shopping areas include Scottsdale Fashion Square (luxury mall) and Scottsdale Quarter/Kierland.
 There’s a strong dining culture with everything from upscale restaurants to local diners and cafes.
 Most neighborhoods have convenient access to all daily needs.
-However, the futher north you go, the more spread out things are.
+However, the further north you go, the more spread out things are.

 Many restaurants feature patios with misters and shade.
 Evening dining is extremely popular, especially in the cooler months.
 The dry heat also makes outdoor life enjoyable outside of the peak summer months.